 Salary History Questions

-In light of the #MeToo movement, many employment policies are being revisited and reformed in order to fix the gender pay gap, which refers to the different and unequal pay men and women receive, as a work discrimination lawyer in Atlanta, GA can explain.
+In light of the #MeToo movement, many employment policies are being revisited and reformed in order to fix the gender pay gap, which refers to the different and unequal pay men and women receive, as a work discrimination lawyer can explain.
 One of the issues therein includes salary history questions, which are questions that get at how much someone has been, or is being, paid.
 However, critics say this functions as a proxy for gender and sex, given the fact that salary is one site where there is major inequity between men and women.
 Some laws, as Connecticut just enacted, regulate what employees can ask about from other employees, in terms of their wages.
 In other words, it prohibits employers blocking employees from seeing how their wage stacks up against other employees, which would be a starting point for alleging discrimination based on gender or sex in originally determining those wages.

 Connecticut has now become the latest state to enact legislation that demands employers be attentive to pay equity.
 The legislation is called “An Act Concerning Pay Equity” (“the Act”), and is the latest legislation that aims to affect how salary history is implicated in the workplace.
 Other states include California, Delaware, and Vermont, and many cities, like New York City and San Francisco.